gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 deploying applications using its own declarative language.
 SSH is used to connect to remote servers to perform its provisioning tasks.
 [Ansible](https://www.ansible.com) is used to install the EC2 instance with a Docker daemon.
+Currently, Ansible version 2.9.10 is able to deploy an AWS server for installing GigaDB.
 In addition, a PostgreSQL server is installed on the EC2 instance which will host the database that GigaDB uses to manage information abouts its datasets.
 Note that this setup for a staging instance of GigaDB is different to a local GigaDB application whose PostgreSQL database is provided by a custom Docker container.

 #### Ansible setup and configuration